pjtunstall/mad/docs/optional-extras.md

   - Simplify any logic that can be simplified.
   - Consider whether any variable names could be made clearer or standardized.
   - Tidy project structure, maybe split into modules, such as intro and game, and maybe more.
 Socket handlers for each?
 But consider that a single file loads faster and might actually be easier to navigate.
+  - `socket.IO` was probably overkill on this project, but we might as well leave it for now.
+Their rooms feature could make it more convenient to implement multiple game instances, especially if we went the single-threaded route, albeit we have implemented our own rooms on other projects.
+Look at pros and cons before changing.
 - BONUS
   - Easy bonus: allow a 5th player to be spawed in the center of the grid.
 (Make sure they have space and that they don't interfere with the mechanism to always place one each of the three basic powerups.)
   - POWERUPS